hubiinetwork/nahmii-sdk/Docs/payment-settlement.md

 <a name="module_nahmii-sdk+receipt"></a>

 ### paymentSettlement.receipt ⇒ <code>Receipt</code>
-The receipt this settlement bases on
+The receipt this settlement is based on

 **Kind**: instance property of [<code>PaymentSettlement</code>](#module_nahmii-sdk)
 <a name="module_nahmii-sdk+walletNonce"></a>